ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 ## Introduction
 This weekend I had some fun participating in the P3RF3CTR00T CTF 2024 by [p3rf3ctr00t](https://twitter.com/p3rf3ctr00t) ctf team.

-This is my second writeup, I'll cover the forensics category specifically the **Streams and Secrets** set.
+This is my second writeup, I'll cover the forensics category specifically how I solved the **Streams and Secrets** set.
 I am not really that into forensics but I had to give it a try to score some points, I also got first blood on some of them.
-I was going solo in this challenge under **NoPwnNoGain**.
+I was going solo in this CTF under **NoPwnNoGain**.

 ## Part 1